 Many immigration lawyers are sole practitioners and use an answering machine rather than a receptionist.
 In that case, you’ll have to rely on how quickly they answer your initial calls.
 In your first meeting, simply ask the lawyer how quickly he or she will get back to you.
 If the lawyer regularly breaks promises, you’ll have grounds on which to complain.
 Of course, you too have a responsibility not to harass your lawyer with frequent calls.
 The lawyer should be available for legitimate questions about your case, including inquiries about approaching deadlines.

 Take a good look at any printed materials the lawyer gives you on your first visit.
 Are they glitzy, glossy pieces that look more like advertising than anything useful?
 Or are they designed to acquaint you with the process you’re getting into and the lawyer’s role in it?
-Think about this issue again before you sign the lawyer’s fee agreement, described in the section immediately below.
+Think about this issue again before you sign the lawyer’s fee agreement.
 Being a good salesperson doesn’t necessarily make someone a good lawyer.